KishanJ29/Auto_Car_Parking/README.md

         * AutoCarPark.vhd
         * AutoCarPark_tb.vhd
         * Parking Package.pkg

-  #AutoMated Car Parking Slot Allocation
-  An automated solot allocation is presented here, Here as soon as the car enter the car_type is to be entered accepted car types included are Admin, Staff, Disabled, Visitor.
+  An automated slot allocation is presented here, Here as soon as the car enter the car_type is to be entered accepted car types included are Admin, Staff, Disabled, Visitor.
 The types can be change at Parking_packages file.

    Final Working file contains the working code.